JensUweB/ExamAdmin-Backend/README.md

 * Go to the project root folder and open "Config.ts" file
 * Change the values to your needs.
 * Please change JWT_SECRET in Config.ts bevore production deployment!
+* To get the e2e test to work, you need to create a test user manually first!

 ## Running the app